U.S. office vacancy rate lowest since 2009

-(Reuters) - The U.S. office vacancy rate fell to 16.7 percent in the fourth quarter from 16.8 in the third, the lowest since the third quarter of 2009, research firm Reis Inc (REIS.O) said.
+Jan 5 (Reuters) - The U.S. office vacancy rate fell to 16.7 percent in the fourth quarter from 16.8 in the third, the lowest since the third quarter of 2009, research firm Reis Inc said.

 Greater declines can be expected in 2015 if job gains continue to accelerate, Ryan Severino, the firm’s senior economist, said in a statement on Sunday.